syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Charts.md

 {% highlight vb.net tabtitle="VB.NET [Windows-specific]" %}
-Using excelEngine As ExcelEngine = New ExcelEngine() Dim application As IApplication = excelEngine.Excel application.DefaultVersion = ExcelVersion.Excel2013
+Using excelEngine As ExcelEngine = New ExcelEngine() Dim application As IApplication = excelEngine.Excel application.DefaultVersion = ExcelVersion.Xlsx
+  Dim inputStream As FileStream = New FileStream("../../Data/InputTemplate.xlsx", FileMode.Open, FileAccess.Read)
-  Dim workbook As IWorkbook = application.Workbooks.Open("Sample.xlsx", ExcelOpenType.Automatic)
+  Dim workbook As IWorkbook = application.Workbooks.Open(inputStream)

+  'Positioning chart elements using layout
+  'Access the first sheet in the workbook
   Dim sheet As IWorksheet = workbook.Worksheets(0)

   Dim chart As IChartShape = sheet.Charts(0)

   'Positioning chart in a worksheet